nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 ### Configuring the "ici" module

-Declaring values for the following variables, by setting parameters that are provided to the C compiler (for example, --DFSWSOURCE or --DSM_SEMBASEKEY=0xff13), will alter the functionality of ION as noted below.
+Declaring values for the following variables, by setting parameters that are provided to the C compiler (for example, -DFSWSOURCE or -DSM_SEMBASEKEY=0xff13), will alter the functionality of ION as noted below.

 `PRIVATE_SYMTAB`